Quantum-MultiScale-Template/PAOFLOW-Tutorials/README.md

-# QEpy-Tutorials
+# PAOFLOW-Tutorials
-Tutorials on QEpy for the Q-MS School
+Tutorials on PAOFLOW for the Q-MS School